JetBrains/kotlin-web-site/docs/topics/kapt.md

 }
 ```

-If you use Maven build system, you need to specify a concrete plugin's settings.
+If you use the Maven build system, you need to specify a concrete plugin's settings.
 See the [example of settings for Lombok compiler plugin](lombok.md#using-along-with-kapt).